don-ferris/NetCanvas/README.md

 > [!NOTE]
 > **Project Background**
 >
 > NetCanvas is not being created by a professional network engineer.
->
+Far from it.
-> It is being created by someone who believes professional networking should be significantly easier to understand and configure without sacrificing capability.
+> It is being created by someone who thought, "There has to be a better way..."
->
 > Contributions from networking professionals—whether reviewing architecture, validating technical decisions, or helping shape the user experience—are enthusiastically welcomed.

 ---